top of page

 New Solicitation: “A.60 Earth Action: Ecological Conservation”

-On September 3, 2024, NASA released a new solicitation—”A.60 Earth Action: Ecological Conservation”—to help accelerate biodiversity conservation, fueled with NASA information about the Earth as a system.
-The resulting awards will support two priorities surfaced through the engagement referenced above.
-Namely, for Feasibility Activities to support new collaboration and engagement, and Decisional Activities to help scale efforts that show promise.
+On Sept.
+3, 2024, NASA released a new solicitation—”A.60 Earth Action: Ecological Conservation”—to help accelerate biodiversity conservation, fueled with NASA information about the Earth as a system.
+The resulting awards will support two priorities surfaced through the engagement referenced above:

 For supporting information on NASA’s NSPIRES site, click here.

-Many types of organizations are eligible to apply—for example, Tribal governments, State and local governments, the private sector, nonprofits, foundations, federal agencies, academia, and more. â€‹
+Many types of organizations are eligible to apply — for example, Tribal governments, State and local governments, the private sector, nonprofits, foundations, Federal agencies, academia, and more. â€‹

 Solicitations